-The new cathedral was designed by Buscheto, a very talented and young architect, who worked at this project until 1110.
+The new cathedral was designed by Buscheto, a very talented and young architect, who worked on this project until 1110.
 His family might have Byzantine or even Armenian roots and this could influence his creative work.
 Buscheto decided to fuse the diverse styles of architecture and art known to him.
 Next architects continued the principles set by Buscheto.
-And, indeed, the cathedral shows the influence of Islamic, Byzantine and Lombardian style.
+And, indeed, the cathedral shows the influence of the Islamic, Byzantine, and Lombardian style.
 Some art historians see also the influence of Armenian architecture.

 Now Pisa Cathedral is seen as one of the best examples of Romanesque architecture – a local trend of this style which sometimes is called also Pisan Romanesque style.
-Work of Buscheto inspired the next generations of architects in the region.
+The work of Buscheto inspired the next generations of architects in the region.

 Timeline of Pisa Cathedral

 - 1063 – started the construction of the present cathedral.
 Shortly before here was started cathedral of another design but the project was replaced with the currently visible result;

 - 1092 – the main structure completed.
 Almost for one century, Pisa Cathedral was the largest church in Europe;

 - 1118 – the cathedral is consecrated by Pope Gelasius II who himself was from an influential family originating from Pisa;

 - Around 1140 – the cathedral is largely extended and the current beautiful facade is built;

-- 1153 – construction of baptistery starts next to the cathedral.
-Now this is the largest and, possibly, the most beautiful baptistery in Italy;
+- 1153 – construction of the baptistery starts next to the cathedral.
+Now, this is the largest and, possibly, the most beautiful baptistery in Italy;

 - 1156 – additional walls built to incorporate the new cathedral and buildings around it;